Marietta Truck Accident Lawyer

 Marietta Truck Accident FAQs

-During your free consultation, ask the lawyer if they’ve handled cases involving similar accidents and injuries.
+During your free consultation, ask the lawyer if they’ve handled truck accident cases involving similar accidents and injuries.
 Ask them the types of results they have obtained in those cases.
 While every case is unique, a lawyer who has handled a case with similar issues as yours can apply that experience to your case to help you get the best possible result.

 The first issue is whether a lawsuit is necessary.
-Many cases settle, but sometimes a lawsuit is necessary.
+Many truck accident cases settle, but sometimes a lawsuit is necessary.
 Just because you filed a lawsuit, that doesn’t mean your case is going to trial.
 In trucking accident cases, a lawsuit can help you get the most compensation possible.
 Whether the lawsuit is filed against the truck driver’s employer, the truck driver, or both the employer and the driver – this depends on a variety of strategic considerations that an experienced trucking accident attorney can evaluate.

 Georgia follows a modified comparative fault rule, which means if you’re partly at fault, you might still be able to recover compensation.
-Under Georgia law, you can receive compensation for an accident as long as you’re less than 50% responsible for that accident.
+Under Georgia truck accident law, you can receive compensation for an accident as long as you’re less than 50% responsible for that accident.
 If you’re partly responsible for the accident, your compensation will be reduced by that percentage.
-So, for example, let’s say a judge finds that you’re 25% at-fault for an accident.
+So, for example, let’s say a judge finds that you’re 25% at-fault for your truck accident.
 That means that the compensation you’re entitled to after an accident will be reduced by 25%.

 Every truck accident case is unique, but you can expect it to take several months at a minimum.
 Many cases, especially those involving serious injuries, can take a year or longer.
 It depends on what the issues are in the case.
 Does the trucking company admit liability?
 Do they contend the accident did not cause your damages?
 Do you have high damages?
 The larger the case the more the trucking companies and their insurers tend to fight the claim, resulting in a more drawn out process.
-It is important to focus on getting the most compensation possible for our claim, even if it takes longer.
+It is important to focus on getting the most compensation possible for our truck accident claim, even if it takes longer.
 A quick settlement typically means a low settlement.

 Most personal injury cases settle out of court.
 Sometimes, it’s in your best interest to file a lawsuit and learn more about the crash and the trucking company during the discovery process.
 You can use that information to negotiate a better settlement or case result.